eloone/symbol-typer/README.md

 * Replaces several patterns : `replaced : [':-)', ':)']` for several patterns to replace or `replaced : '<3'` for a single pattern to replace
 * Limited symbols : `limit : 5` to limit the number of symbols that will appear to 5

+#REQUIREMENTS

+* You need to work with an icon font to enable symbol rendering.
+The demo for example uses FontAwesome.

 #BROWSER SUPPORT

 HTML5 browsers and IE >= 9.